alonsoJASL/uac.docker.tests/example_01/quick_guide.md

 Make sure you get the right version, as the container described here is new, you will need to call it with its full name `docker pull cemrg/uac:3.0-alpha`.

+**IMPORTANT.
+You need to have access to this and be logged in with your docker hub account.**

 + `cermg` : Corresponds to the organisation the container is from
 + `uac`   : is the name of the container
 + `3.0-alpha` : is the **tag**, which denotes the version.